P3stTheBeetle/P3stTheBeetle/README.md

 hypersensitive,please dont be too mean.
 I regret everything quickly.(⁠=⁠^⁠･⁠ｪ⁠･⁠^⁠=⁠) .

 put "/Nsrs" "/jk" First when doing a joke,Or I will take in serious unwillingly .

+If I suddenly go dry without saying sorry or start moving away from you when you cuddle,just stop and give me.space.

 ..intro ˙ . ꒷ 🍰 . 𖦹˙—.ᐟ.ᐟ.ᐟ..
 <img width="800" height="267" alt="1000033002" src="https://github.com/user-attachments/assets/3a116540-d5fc-48cb-b4c8-33060fd8d8bd" />